-It is the responsibility of all employees, students, alumni and all others to adhere to the provisions set forth in this policy and to report any known violations of this policy to Campus Director/President.
+It is the responsibility of all employees, students, alumni and all others to adhere to the provisions set forth in this policy and to report any known violations of this policy to the Director of Education.

 It is the responsibility of campus leadership to enforce compliance with this policy and to take corrective action when necessary.